 Acknowledgements

-This event was organised by Tim Healey and Viviana Sagredo at Coventry City Council’s Insight Team and Ben Kyneswood (Coventry Digital), Nick Henry and Tim Hammerton at Coventry University, with support from Mark Scott at Warwick Business School, Si Chun Lam at the West Midlands Combined Authority, Alex Wilcox at The Reel Store.
-Freelancers Jon Randle (Mindiot Productions) supported animation and Coventry Poet Laureate Emilie Lauren Jones provided the voiceover.
+This event was organised by Tim Healey and Viviana Sagredo at Coventry City Council’s Insight team and Ben Kyneswood (Coventry Digital), Nick Henry and Tim Hammerton (Centre for Creative Economies) at Coventry University, with support from Mark Scott at Warwick Business School, Si Chun Lam at the West Midlands Combined Authority, Alex Wilcox at The Reel Store.
+Freelancers, Jon Randle (Mindriot Productions), supported animation and Coventry Poet Laureate, Emilie Lauren Jones, provided the voiceover.